 What is CEP?

-What does the CEP stand for?Well, to be honest.. it doesn’t stand for anything.
+What does CEP stand for?Well, to be honest.. it doesn’t stand for anything.

-It originally stood for something but that is when I was only using it on one type of case- not realizing that all the cases that I was attracting all had common genetics.
-I don’t tell the original name because it is misleading and may confuse someone into thinking the program is not for them- when in fact, it is for them.
+It originally stood for something, but that was when I was only using it on one type of case.
+Not realizing that all the cases that I was attracting all had common genetics.
+I won’t tell the original name because it is misleading and may confuse someone into thinking this program is not for them- when in fact, it is for them!
 I fear that using the full name will keep people from getting the help they need.
-And so- it doesn’t stand for anything.
+And so….it doesn’t stand for anything.
 But to be honest, I couldn’t think of a better name so I left it.
-Not an exciting answer- but its the truth:)
+(Not an exciting answer- but its the truth:)

-What is CEP?My first answer that I tell people it is a diet, lifestyle, functional health protocol that is based on the genomics of chronic illness.
+What is CEP?The first answer I tell people is that it is a diet, lifestyle and functional health protocol that is based on the genomics of chronic illness.
 It is designed for 24% of the population that carries one of a handful of gene combinations that make them susceptible to certain disease causing stimuli and malfunctions of related bodily systems.

 But for some reason, people think I have some great answer beyond that- but the long answer takes me about 8 months to communicate.